 Each of these materials have pros and cons, and it really comes down to customer preference.
 Both seats are waterproof and easy to clean, and the frames are usually exactly the same.

 Most shower seats cannot be used in a bathtub, because they have legs that are not designed to stand on the curvature of the bathtub floor.
-Many of the shower seats without legs do have a mounting bracket on the frame, that has to mounted to the wall under the seat, so they cannot be installed in a bathtub.
+Many of the shower seats without legs do have a mounting bracket on the frame that has to be mounted to the wall under the seat, so they cannot be installed in a bathtub.
 We do have bathtub seats that are designed specifically to create a safe tub transfer seat.